zhouyl/flowblade/docs/components/data-display/color-swatch.md

 # ColorSwatch

 Color swatch component for displaying color samples with optional labels and copy functionality.
 ColorSwatch provides a flexible way to display color samples with support for various sizes and variants.
+Perfect for color palettes, design systems, and color selection interfaces.

 ## Requirements